xGCrafter/Polygon-Steam-Checker/README.md

 ```
 python main.py
 ```
 # Warning: Do not sell or distribute modified versions of PolySteam - Free.
-If you are using any code, please ask for permission
+If you are using any of my code, please ask for permission

 # Screenshots
 Free Version: